viperleed/viperleed/doc/content/basics/installation.rst

 .. note:: The toolkits are multiple GB in size and will take a while to download and install.

+The :term:`BLAS` and :term:`LAPACK` libraries are packaged in the Intel Math Kernel Library (MKL), which is part of the Base Toolkit, while an :term:`MPI` implementation is packaged with the HPC Toolkit.

 After installation, we still need to configure the system and add the compilers to our path (see also `here <https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-intel-oneapi-hpc-linux/top/before-you-begin.html#before-you-begin>`__).
-First, we need to make sure required build tools (such as Cmake) are present:
+First, we need to make sure the required build tools (such as Cmake) are present:

 .. code-block:: console